valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-frontend-libraries.md

 * **Added due date configuration to portaal taak plugin**

-  Added a field to configure the number of days for the task to expire on the 'Create Portaal taak' action of the portaaltaak plguin.
+  Added a field to configure the number of days before the task expires on the 'Create Portaal taak' action of the portaaltaak plugin.

 ## Bugfixes